 We’ll begin with 3 of our choice picks from Eat that Frog!

-However, breaking the task down into smaller, manageable steps makes it feel less daunting.
+Breaking the task down into smaller, manageable steps makes it feel less daunting.
 It’s easier psychologically to take on a small task.
 Once you complete it, you feel energized to take on the next task, then the next, until the job is completed.
-This method helps address the roots of procrastination.
-Additionally, setting reasonable goals can prevent procrastination from creeping in.

 2. APPLY PRESSURE ON YOURSELF